 - In fact, you’ve probably thought to yourself “This new crazy technology is going to change everything.”

-- You like talking about new things and new places.
+- You like learning new things.

 - You often like trying new things, new foods, new drinks, new stories, and new activities.